 While these loans can be easier to obtain, they have major drawbacks, one being higher interest rates.
 They are usually in the double digits.
 But as noted above, hard money lenders can be a useful tool if you plan correctly.

-The best way to do this is to speak to a professional real estate agent.
+The best way to do this is to speak to a local professional real estate agent.
 Whether you're an experienced real estate investor or a novice, they can offer you advice about a variety of lenders and options to obtain funding for your investment property.